Christian monastery possibly pre-dating Islam found in UAE

 “The fact that something similar was happening here a 1,000 years ago is really remarkable and this is a story that deserves to be told,” he said.

 The monastery sits on Siniyah Island, which shields the Khor al-Beida marshlands in Umm al-Quwain, an emirate some 50 kilometers (30 miles) northeast of Dubai along the coast of the Persian Gulf.
-The island has a series of sandbars coming off of it like crooked fingers.
+The island, whose name means “blinking lights” likely due to the effect of the white-hot sun overhead, has a series of sandbars coming off of it like crooked fingers.
 On one, to the island’s northeast, archaeologists discovered the monastery.

 Carbon dating of samples found in the monastery’s foundation date between 534 and 656.
 Islam’s Prophet Muhammad was born around 570 and died in 632 after conquering Mecca in present-day Saudi Arabia.